ROMEO: Exploring Juliet through the Lens of Assembly Language

 \subsubsection{Baselines}

-While we cannot directly compare our representation combined with the Transformer-based approach (see \cref{sec:transformers}) to other methods on identical data (due to availability reasons explained in \cref{sec:otherdatasets}), we can draw conclusions from comparisons to other work on reasonably similar data.
+While we cannot directly compare our representation combined with the Transformer based approach (see \cref{sec:transformers}) to other methods on identical data (due to availability reasons explained in \cref{sec:otherdatasets}), we can draw conclusions from comparisons to other work on reasonably similar data.
 Specifically, we compare our approach to works that evaluate their methods on test sets derived from the Juliet test suite, namely Instruction2Vec \cite{Lee2017LearningBinaryCode,Lee2019Instruction2vecEfficientPreprocessor}, BVDetector \cite{Tian2020BVDetectorProgramSlice}, Russel \etal{} \cite{Russell2018AutomatedVulnerabilityDetection}, and \textsc{ReVeal} \cite{Chakraborty2021DeepLearningBased}.
 We modify the ROMEO dataset to match the respective subset or construction as closely as possible in each case.

-\subsubsection{Transformer-based model for vulnerability detection}
+\subsubsection{Transformer-based Model for Vulnerability Detection}

 The empirical part of this work focuses mainly on exploring the advantages and drawbacks of an assembly language representation for vulnerability detection.
 Hence, we select a rather generic, but very powerful approach to perform the actual classification task, namely Transformers~\cite{Vaswani2017AttentionIsAll}.
 Specifically, we use the pre-trained CodeBERT model~\cite{Feng2020CodeBERTPretrained} for initialization.
 Our implementation is based on PyTorch~\cite{Paszke2019PyTorchImperativeStyle} and HuggingFace Transformers~\cite{Wolf2020HuggingFaceTransformers}.

 Because assembly language is less complex and variable than the languages in the initial training set of CodeBERT (which does not include assembly directly), the included tokenization and encoding is not optimal.
 Hence, we replace them with a byte-pair encoding~\cite{Devlin2018BERTPretraining} optimized on the ROMEO training set, which can represent common mnemonics such as \texttt{mov} by a single token.
 With context, the average example is 318.4 tokens long, where the model can handle at most 512 tokens.
 Without context, it is 157.2 tokens.

 In our comparison with other methods, we use the name \enquote{ROMEO method} to refer to the combination of our ROMEO assembly language representation and the Transformer model.